jeremykross/recurrent/README.md

 generates a signal of events that occur when the button in the component is clicked.

 `$` is a special symbol used within the context of a `defcomponent` to access sources.
 The first argument is the name of the source, in this case `:recurrent/dom-$`.
 The addititional arguments are provided to the source for generating the signal.

 The `:recurrent/dom-$` source takes a CSS selector (`"button"` here), and an event, in this case `"click"`.
-Interestingly, we can generate this signal even before the dom is rendered.
-Additionally, components can only general signals for events sourced from inside their own DOM.
+Components can only general signals for events sourced from inside their own DOM.

 We'll see where sources come from shortly.

 ### Instantiation